cyb3rjerry/c-b.io/content/blog/dissecting_blankgrabber.md

 CreateObject: Got unsupported type 0x0 Error loading file ./output.pyc: std::bad_cast
 {{< /highlight >}}

-After more messing around, an absolute angel by the name of _________ (temporarily redacted for privacy) essentially told me to double check if my Python version was the same as the executable.
+After more messing around, an absolute angel by the name of `manbearpiig` essentially told me to double check if my Python version was the same as the executable.
 I decided to run back to PyLingual to see if it had ID'd the version and lo and behold, it was using <u>version 3.13</u>.
 Some of you are probably laughing at my by this point but eh, you live and you learn!

 After upgrading to v3.13, I was able to dump the marshalled object to a pyc that can be further reversed via this simply line
 {{< highlight python >}}